Pangaltı Catholic Cemetery: History and description

 Between 1840 and 1910, the area of Istanbul stretching northward from Taksim to Şişli was transformed from open countryside to densely inhabited residential settlement.
 Early 19th century maps of Istanbul show much of the area in this direction taken up by the non-Muslim burial grounds of the Grand Champs des Morts, with the Frankish section directly in the path of the main route of expansion, including the widening of the main road running from Taksim to Pangaltı.
-Due to this reason, the human remains were exhumed from the old Frankish burial ground in the Grand Champs des Morts and they were transferred, along with their grave markers, to its current location in 1863–1864 in Feriköy – created by order of Sultan Abdülmecid I in the 1850s – for re-interment.
+Due to this reason, the human remains were exhumed from the old Frankish burial ground in the Grand Champs des Morts and they were transferred, along with their grave markers, to its current location in 1863–1864 in Feriköy for re-interment.

 The burial ground is separated by six squares and alleys with names of saints, extending from east to west.
 The ornate mausoleums of the great Levantine families are located in the west (Corpi, Botter, Tubini, Glavany).
 Several monuments have been erected in honour of the French and Italian soldiers died during the Crimean War (1853–1856).

 The ossuary is made from reclaimed gravestones in old cemeteries of the Petits-Champs and Grand Champs at Pera in the 1850s.

 The cemetery is used by various Catholic communities.
-The tombstones of the Levantines are the most numerous, but there are also monuments of Greek Catholics, Armenian Catholics, Syrian, Chaldean and Melkite communities.
+The tombstones of Levantines are the most numerous, featuring monuments of Greek Catholic, Armenian Catholic, Syriac Catholic, Chaldean and Melkite churches.

 There are other Catholic cemeteries in Istanbul, especially in the city districts of Kadıköy, Prinkipos and Büyükdere.